Hamza-Atiq/CrewAI_Docs/Tasks/first_tasks/README.md

-# AgentWithDirectCodeDefinition Crew
+# FirstTasks Crew

-Welcome to the AgentWithDirectCodeDefinition Crew project, powered by [crewAI](https://crewai.com).
+Welcome to the FirstTasks Crew project, powered by [crewAI](https://crewai.com).
 This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
 Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation

-Ensure you have Python >=3.10 <3.13 installed on your system.
+Ensure you have Python >=3.10 <3.12 installed on your system.
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.

 First, if you haven't already, install uv: